webiny/docs.webiny.com/docs/deep-dive/development-workflow.md

  `--scope=@webiny/package_name --scope=@webiny/package_name --parallel`

     :::info
-    The `parallel` parameter will tell Lerna to run typescript compilations.
+    The `parallel` parameter will tell Lerna to run TypeScript compilations.
     This parameter is dangerous when you want to build packages.
     :::